Recent and upcoming changes

 - An overnight stay as part of a visit to someone’s house is allowed.

-From Monday 14 September 2020, if there are more than 20 visitors at a home, every person will be held individually responsible for a breach of the public health order.
+If there are more than 20 visitors at a home, every person will be held individually responsible for a breach of the public health order.

 As the home is a high transmission area, the NSW Chief Health Officer strongly recommends a COVID-Safe precautionary approach of having no more than 10 visitors at a time.